bigchaindb/bigchaindb-driver/docs/quickstart.rst

     pip --version

 ``pip`` was at version 9.0.0 as of November 2016.
-If you need to upgrade your version of ``pip``, see the page about that in the `BigchainDB Server docs <https://docs.bigchaindb.com/projects/server/en/latest/appendices/install-latest-pip.html>`_.
+If you need to upgrade your version of ``pip``, then see `the pip documentation <https://pip.pypa.io/en/stable/installing/>`_ or our page about that in the `BigchainDB Server docs <https://docs.bigchaindb.com/projects/server/en/latest/appendices/install-latest-pip.html>`_.

 Dependency 4: setuptools